seungjaeryanlee/agents/README.md

 # Google Summer of Code 2019 with TensorFlow: Random Network Distillation

 This branch is a fork of TF-Agents to showcase my work during Google Summer of Code 2019 with TensorFlow.

-All unrelated files in TF-Agents have been removed.
+To avoid confusion, this branch is kept minimal, removing all unneeded files.

 **For a more comprehensive review, [check my blog series!](https://www.endtoend.ai/blog/tags/gsoc/)**